Baptistou/CMDSearch/README.md

  displays the result in abbreviated format.

  SEARCH COMP test1\*.txt test2\*txt
- Does an ASCII comparison between text files two by two inside the two folders "test1" and "test2".
-The compared files must have the same name inside the two folders.
+ Does an ASCII comparison between text files two by two inside the two directories "test1" and "test2".
+The compared files must have the same name inside the two directories.

  SEARCH COMP test1 test2 /A:-D /S
- Searches for all file differencies between the two folders "test1" and "test2" and all subdirectories.
+ Searches for all file differencies between the two directories "test1" and "test2" and all subdirectories.

- SEARCH COMP test1 test2 /V /CMD "echo @fname" Searches for all file names which are both inside the folder "test1" and the folder "test2".
+ SEARCH COMP test1 test2 /V /CMD "echo @fname" Searches for all homonymous files of the directories "test1" and "test2".

- SEARCH COMP test1 test2 /NAME .bat /T:C /CMD "echo @fdate @ftime @frelp" Searches for batch files which have different creation date/time inside the two folders "test1" and "test2".
+ SEARCH COMP test1 test2 /NAME .bat /T:C /CMD "echo @fdate @ftime @frelp" Searches for batch files which have different creation date/time inside the two directories "test1" and "test2".

 Command line option reference :